saidhuljohny2/DevOps_9pm/Jenkins/Jenkins-setup.md

 ## $`\textcolor{red}{\text{Website is Deployed successfully}}`$

+## enable pipeline view plugin :
+	    go to manage Jenkins > plugins > Build Pipeline > install without restart

+1. create view:
+	    go to dashboard > click on + mark >
+	    name = cicd_demo
+	    Create
+	    select initial job = demo
+	    click save

+2. now a pipeline view opens up, where you can view all options in one page

+3. explore all options > click on run

-  but it we are still manually building the code, lets automate the process using webhook
+  Note : but it we are still manually triggering the build, lets automate the process using webhook

 ## let's automate with webhook: 2 changes needed